C:ICSI

 Conclusion

 C:ICSI eliminates challenges typically associated with manual ICSI, including variability, contamination risks, operational strain, and extensive embryologist training.
-C:ICSI reduces human variability by leveraging AI, robotic systems, and machine vision to consistently execute the numerous precision tasks associated with this critical fertilization process.
+C:ICSI reduces human variability by leveraging AI, robotic systems, and machine vision to consistently execute the numerous precision tasks associated with this critical fertilization method.